 As an international provider of financial services, we operate in a number of countries, with revenues and expenses denominated in several local currencies.
 In each country in which we operate, we generally maintain the currency profile of assets to match the currency of aggregate liabilities and required surplus.
 This approach provides an operational hedge against disruptions in local operations caused by currency fluctuations.
 Foreign currency derivative contracts such as currency swaps and forwards are used as a risk management tool to manage the currency exposure in accordance with our Asset Liability Management Policy.
-As at December 31, 2016 and December 31, 2015, the Company did not have a material foreign currency risk exposure on a functional currency basis.
+As at December 31, 2017 and December 31, 2016, the Company did not have a material foreign currency risk exposure on a functional currency basis.

 Changes in exchange rates can affect our net income and surplus when financial results in functional currencies are translated into Canadian dollars.
 Net income earned outside of Canada is generally not currency hedged and a weakening in the local currency of our foreign operations relative to the Canadian dollar can have a negative impact on our net income reported in Canadian currency.
 A strengthening in the local currency of our foreign operations relative to the Canadian dollar would have the opposite effect.
-Regulatory capital ratios could also be impacted by changes in exchange rates to the extent that changes in available capital and required capital do not offset.
+Regulatory capital ratios could also be impacted by changes in exchange rates.